o3de/o3de.org/content/docs/welcomeguide/tutor-ch09-sound-effects-and-background-audio.md

 In the first part of this audio tutorial, you will use the Wwise project that we have already started for you\.
 Wwise projects are used to:
 + Import, group, and manage your sound assets
 + Set up sound events that can be called from your game
-+ Generate a soundbank that can be read by Lumberyard’s **Audio Controls Editor**
++ Generate a soundbank that can be read by Lumberyard's **Audio Controls Editor**

-We’re going to begin with a brief introduction to Wwise, where we’ll import a new sound asset and create a new sound event for the game\.
-Then we’ll update the soundbank before we head over to the Lumberyard Editor\.
+We're going to begin with a brief introduction to Wwise, where we'll import a new sound asset and create a new sound event for the game\.
+Then we'll update the soundbank before we head over to the Lumberyard Editor\.
 If you are already familiar with all of these features in Wwise and want to skip ahead to the next section on adding sound effects to your game, complete the following tasks first:
 + Import `Chicken2.wav` from `WelcomeGuideTutorials\SoundAssets` into the `Chicken_Squawk` container\.
 + Create the `Play_Chicken_Squawk` and `Stop_Chicken_Squawk` events\.
 + Generate the soundbank\.